Pride parades in Poland prove flashpoint ahead of general election

 “Scaremongering about ‘LGBT ideology’ has almost become official policy in Poland with often nasty insinuations from members of the government and public media now the norm,” said Stanley Bill, a lecturer in Polish culture and politics at Britain’s University of Cambridge in the UK.

-He said PiS was targeting its conservative base in an effort “designed to mobilise them to actually get them out to vote.”
+He said PiS was targeting its conservative base in an effort “designed to mobilize them to actually get them out to vote.”

 A recent poll published by London-based market research firm Kantar Group for a Polish newspaper found a majority of those surveyed said they opposed LGBT marches and more than a third would like to see them banned.
 The survey was conducted this month and based on 1000 respondents.